c4p-n1ck/c4p-n1ck.github.io/src/usage.md

 # Usage

+> Also note that the name of the tool has been changes, since the command from `NtHiM` to `NtH1M`.

 | Flag | Description                           | Example                              |
 | ---- | ------------------------------------- | ------------------------------------ |
 | -h   | Display help related to usage         | NtH1M -h                             |